 The Group's contract assets relate mainly to high credit quality financial institutions who are the members of the lender panel.
 New panel entrants are subject to commercial due diligence prior to joining the panel.
 The Group bears the risk of non-payment of future trail commissions by lenders (contract assets) should they not maintain solvency.
 However, should a lender not meet its obligations as a debtor then the Group is under no obligation to pay out any future trail commissions to brokers.
-The group has applied the low credit risk exemption to contract assets and as such no impairment has been identified.
+Majority of all lenders have confirmed they will pay trail on COVID-19 hardship cases.
+The final adjustment on foreclosures is not expected to have a material impact on the trail book.
+No expected credit loss required as the credit risk of the underlying borrower as well as the impact of COVID-19 is built into the variable constraint used in the calculation.
 Refer to note 29(a)(ii) for details.